drozzy/drozzy.github.com/_posts/2012-1-15-on-programming.md

 ==========
 While I could go on and try to stretch this even further, I won't.
 What I am trying to say is that if writers, who were around for thousands of years, still can't get their stuff right - need to practice their craft every day and read rule books to not forget how to do what it is they do - how can such a young profession as a programmer claim to be perfect in it's practice?
 You cannot afford to stop learning and refining the way you learn.
-And maybe, take a few tips from other, older, professions?
+And maybe, take a few tips from other older professions?